 At the time, it's customer's base was mostly black.
 Which would be the case until 2000, according to Carl Lewis.
 Who during a brief interview that I conducted with him, on 30 May 2006, said that from when it first opened, at the location, in 1985 through 2000 that it's customer's base was 95 % black.
 But, that in 2000 he'd noticed a gradual but considerable change.
-And that by 2002 it's black customer base was 60 about 60 % and that whites and others made up the remaining 40 %.
+And that by 2002 it's black customer base was about 60 % with whites making up the remaining 40 %.

 And though there has always been a steady latino base, in recent years, the number of latino customers have been on the rise as well

 Born in 1950, Carl Lewis, has been married for 35 years.
-He and his wife would raise their three children in PG County Maryland.
+He and his wife raised their three children in PG County Maryland.
 A son at 23 and two daughters at 26 and 3, none who plan a career in the barber profession.
-Origianally from Fayettsville NC, Mr. Lewis would work with the WMATA Metro for 27 years, as a transit opertor, before retiring.
+Originally from Fayetteville NC, Mr. Lewis worked with the WMATA Metro for 27 years, as a transit operator, before retiring.

 From 1986 through 1996 he barbered, part-time, at Timothy Pearsall's Neighborhood Barbershop at 1406 P Street.
-Upon retiring from WMATA in 1996, he would barber full-time, until 1997 and then take some time off before purchasing the business from Timothy Pearsall in July 2000.
+Upon retiring from WMATA in 1996, he barbered full-time, until 1997 and then take some time off before purchasing the business from Timothy Pearsall in July 2000.